EDI and eCommerce

 What is EDI

-EDI stands for Electronic Data Interchange.
-It's essentially the automated exchange of business documents in a standardized electronic format between companies.
-Imagine replacing paper purchase orders, invoices, and shipping notifications with secure electronic transfers.
-This eliminates the tedious and error-prone process of manual data entry, saving time and resources.
-Common EDI documents include:
+EDI means Electronic Data Interchange.
+It's really the computerized transmission of business documents in a uniform electronic format among businesses.
+Just think of replacing paper purchase orders, invoices, and shipping notices with secure electronic transmissions.
+It saves time and resources by avoiding the time-consuming and error-plagued method of manual entry.
+Important EDI documents are:

-• Purchase Orders: These documents initiate the buying process, specifying the items a buyer wants from a seller, along with quantities, prices, and delivery details.
+• Purchase Orders: These documents start the process of buying, stating the products a buyer desires from a seller, as well as quantities, prices, and delivery.

-• Invoices: These documents detail the financial aspects of a transaction, including the products or services provided, their costs, and payment terms.
+• Invoices: These documents are outlining the monetary details of a transaction, such as the products or services offered, their prices, and payment conditions.

-• Shipping Notifications: These documents inform the buyer about the shipment of their order, including tracking information and estimated delivery date.
+• Shipping Notifications: These documents notify the buyer of the shipment of their purchase, including tracking details and estimated date of delivery.

 What is B2B eCommerce